Modern art was an 18th century invention.

 Richard Strauss, in a letter to Stefan Zweig (January 23, 1934)

-In 1996, Odd Nerdrum read Hermann Broch's essay on kitsch, which describes the kitsch producer as someone solely concerned with effect, negligent of his own times and concerned with learning from past masters.
+In 1996, Odd Nerdrum read Hermann Broch's essay on kitsch, which describes the kitsch producer as someone solely concerned with effect, negligent of his own time and concerned with learning from past masters.

 In 1998, at the opening of his retrospective exhibition at the Astrup Fearnley Museum in Oslo, Odd Nerdrum announced his reevaluation of kitsch as a positive concept and later wrote the book On Kitsch in cooperation with Jan-Ove Tuv and others.

 By now, you should know that the idea of Art is barely 250 years old and that its antithesis, Kitsch, represents the values that were cast out of Art.